Hi there! It’s Megan from Homemade Ginger again and I’m sharing my first slime recipe with you all today!

 - Mix together until it starts to resemble slime.
 Add more baking soda if the mixture is too wet or more contact solution if it's too dry.

-- Once the mixture has come together, knead it with your hands until the slime is no longer sticky.
+- Once the mixture is combined, use your hands to knead it until the slime is no longer sticky.

-- Add a few tablespoons of sprinkles to the slime and work it in with your hands until it is evenly incorporated.
+- Add a few tablespoons of sprinkles to the slime and fold in into the mixture until it is evenly incorporated.

 This is the cutest slime recipe you will ever see!
 Next time your kids are begging to make slime, give this one a try!